 - A community-based research and design class that partners with providers and practitioners

-- Clients include Hoag Healthcare, CAMA Inc., Brigham & Women's Hospital, New York Presbyterian Hospital, and Cayuga Medical Center
+- Past clients include Hoag Healthcare, CAMA Inc., Brigham & Women's Hospital, New York Presbyterian Hospital, and Cayuga Medical Center

 DEA4500: Policy Meets Design: High-Impact Facilities of the 21st Century

-- Concentration on policy and its impact on future facilities
+- Concentration on the effects of policy and facility design on users' health behaviors

 - Students from the Departments of Health Administration, Public Administration, Information Technology, Premedical, Architecture, Urban & Regional Planning, and Design & Environmental Analysis